 - In a large skillet, saute onions in butter until tender; drain.
 Stir in sage and thyme.
 Spoon into pastry shell.
 Sprinkle with cheese.
 In a bowl, whisk the eggs, milk, salt, pepper and nutmeg.
 Pour over cheese.

 Bake at 425° for 15 minutes.
-Reduce heat to 375°; bake 20-25 minutes longer or until a knife inserted near the center comes out clean.
+Reduce heat to 375°; bake 20-25 minutes longer or until a knife inserted in the center comes out clean.
 Let stand for 10 minutes before cutting.

 Freeze option: Securely wrap and freeze cooled quiche in plastic wrap and foil.
 To use, partially thaw in refrigerator overnight.
 Remove from refrigerator 30 minutes before baking.
 Preheat oven to 350°.
 Unwrap quiche; reheat in oven until heated through and a thermometer inserted in center reads 165°.
 Yield: 6-8 servings.

 Originally published as Sage Onion Quiche in Country October/November 2006, p51